Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Sentiment Analysis

-For Reddit, we take all the posts that mention Voat and Gab thoughout the lifetime of Reddit.
-Given how alternative social network discussion or Reddit only blooms after \rcbts moderators started removing content, we don't think there is a need to investigate specific periods of sentiment regarding alternatives on Reddit.
-We ommit sentiment analysis or the\_donald mentions on Reddit since it was only mentioned 38 times, usually to simply refer users to a discussion that took place there, and not to suggest it as an alternative.
-For posts that mention more than one social network, we break down the posts into sentences and only send to VADER for analysis the sentence that mentions one alternative social network.
-To clean our sentimen analysis subset, we clean posts that have no sentiment, like posts that simply post a link to Voat.
-This results to $546$ posts mentioning Voat, and $405$ mentioning Gab.
-We feed these posts to VADER and use the compound score to plot the Cumulative Distribution Function (CDF) in Figure~\ref{fig:cdf_reddit}.
-Overall, about $42.7\%$ ($233$ posts) of all the posts that mention Voat have positive sentiment polarity, with $25.5\%$ ($139$ posts) of them having strong positive sentiment polarity towards Voat (compound>0.5). $33.7\%$ (184 posts) of the posts mentioning Voat seem to have negative sentiment polarity (compound<0).
+For Reddit, we analyzed posts that mentioned Voat and Gab.
+We do not restrict the analysis to specific periods, as references to alternatives on Reddit mainly emerged after \rcbts moderators began removing content.
+We omit sentiment analysis of the\_donald mentions as it was only mentioned $38$ times, usually to refer users to a discussion there, and not to suggest it as an alternative.
+We filtered out posts with no sentiment, such as those that only contained links to Voat.
+This results in $546$ posts mentioning Voat, and $405$ mentioning Gab.
+We feed these posts to VADER and use the \emph{comp} score to plot the Cumulative Distribution Function (CDF) in Figure~\ref{fig:cdf_reddit}.
+Overall, about $42.7\%$ ($233$ posts) of all the posts that mention Voat have positive sentiment polarity, with $25.5\%$ ($139$ posts) of them having strong positive sentiment polarity towards Voat (\emph{comp >} $+0.5$). $33.7\%$ ($184$ posts) of the posts mentioning Voat seem to have negative sentiment polarity (\emph{comp < }$0$).

-Regarding posts mentioning Gab, $49.4\%$ ($200$ posts) show positive polarity, with $30\%$ (125 posts) having strongly positive polarity. $34\%$ of the posts (138) depict a negative sentiment polarity towards Gab.
-Although Gab seems to be the social network that Reddit users discussed with more positive sentiment, at the same time, it is the one that was discussed with the most negative sentiment on Reddit.
-Manual inspection of half of all the positive and negative sentiment posts on Voat and Gab, that were selected randomly, did not yield any definitive reason regarding he preference of users on one specific alternative.
-In an attempt to better understand the findings of Figure~\ref{fig:cdf_reddit}, we also use the Kolmogorov-Smirnov test~\cite{massey1951kolmogorov} to detect whether the distributions are statistically significant.
-We can not reject the null hypothesis for the distributions between Gab and Voat, which means that the two distributions are not significantly different ($p = 0.23$).
+Regarding posts mentioning Gab, $49.4\%$ ($200$ posts) show positive polarity, with $30\%$ ($125$ posts) having strong positive polarity and $34\%$ of the posts ($138$) depict a negative sentiment polarity.
+We use the Kolmogorov-Smirnov test~\cite{massey1951kolmogorov} to detect whether the distributions are statistically significant and do not reject the null hypothesis for the distributions between Gab and Voat, which means that the two distributions are not significantly different ($p = 0.23$).